usgs/wdfn-viz/README.md

 ```

 When building the assets, the images should be collected in a common directory and specified in the project's Sass
-files usingthe $image-path variable.
+files using the $image-path variable.
 This should include the images in src/img that provide the USGS favicon and
 logos.
 If using USWDS images those will also need to be collected.
 The images include a usgs_favicon.ico that can be used
 for the page's favicon by adding the following line within the <head> section: